 And while between the covers of a thriller red heads are pretty black and white in character all changes with history and mythology.
 Think Queen Elizabeth 1 and Henry VIII.
 Short tempered, hot tempered.
 Consider too Jezebel; the red headed wife of King Ahab.
 The epithet Jezebel sums up all that is thought to be wicked in a woman; shameless, immoral, cruel.
 She sought power, influenced her husband (badly) in his beliefs.
 For that she was pushed off a balcony and eaten by dogs.

-vSo despite it being the rarest natural hair colour in humans it flourishes in thrillers.
+Lilith's reputation is not much better.
+Another archetypal red headed wicked woman she was Adam's first wife (yes, that Adam).
+According to Jewish folklore she grew wings and fled the garden after Adam tried to prove his superiority by insisting she lie beneath him.
+Depending on your point of view she was either a woman seeking independence declaring men and women are equal, or a symbol of destruction with her vengeful approach to men and children. vSo despite it being the rarest natural hair colour in humans it flourishes in thrillers.
 One defined her hair as the colour 'of a muted sunset'.
 Were I a redhead I'd be tempted to adopt that as a description of myself.
 A beautiful phrase and I wish I could recall the title of the book.
 If you can help me out there I'd be grateful.
 Likewise the title and author of a story in which a surrogate father lives in a forest with his ten red-headed children...?

 Is it time for a new rating system?
 Forget the stars.
 Count the red heads.

-You can register by clicking the Members link or from here
+Registered users/members are welcome to post messages on this blog/board You can register by clicking the Members link or from here